ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 - Introduce a KS component for transcript presentation following the structure of the WebVTT format.
 - Add support for WebVTT files to the Audio Player component.

+### DateTime Input Field: use DateTimeImmutable for internal value (beginner, 2h)

+Currently the value of the DateTime Input Field is stored as a string internally.
+This will lead to problems when formatting or timezones are changed on the input field.
+Also, we already have a DateTimeImmutable on many occasions, why cast it down to string to later cast it up again?
+The change should be covered by a lot of tests, so little risk there only.

 ## Long Term

 ### Make Constraint in Tag Input Field work again